2025 Undergraduate Arts & Research

 The university-wide Undergraduate Arts & Research Showcase provides an opportunity for undergraduates to share their expertise with the larger university community.
 This showcase will show the variety of academic work that our undergraduate students are doing across the university.
 We encourage participation from all colleges and departments.

-To participate, submit an abstract as described in the information above.
-All undergraduate student applicants are required to provide the name of a sponsoring faculty member who will receive notice of your submission.
+All undergraduate applicants are required to provide the name of a sponsoring faculty member who will receive notice of your submission.
 Only one presentation per student permitted.

 Showcase participants gain valuable experience in oral and graphic presentation.
 Students can include their presentations on resumes and graduate school applications.
 The Showcase includes projects from all disciplines, allowing students to learn from each other about a broad range of exciting research topics.